Japanese destroyer Asashimo: Service career and fate

 Asashimo participated in the Battle of the Philippine Sea.
 During the Battle of Leyte Gulf, she rescued survivors of the cruiser Atago on 23 October.
-At the Battle of Ormoc Bay, she was the only destroyer to survive the Convoy TA no. 4 Battle.
-On 26 December 1944, she assisted in scuttling the destroyer Kiyoshimo and rescued 167 crewmen, plus her C.O. and Comdesdiv2.
+At the Battle of Ormoc Bay, she was the only destroyer to survive the strike on the TA-4 transport convoy.
+On 26 December 1944, she assisted in scuttling the destroyer Kiyoshimo and rescued 167 crewmen including the other ship's commanding officer.